 A Beautiful Example of Late Renaissance (or Early Baroque) Jewelry.
-An Antique Cameo, Surrounded by a Symmetrical Array of Diamonds, Rubies and Enamelled Gold.
+An Antique Cameo, Surrounded by a Symmetrical Array of Diamonds, Rubies and Enameled Gold.

 The last years of the 16th century and the beginning of the 17th saw a gradual change of appearance in jewelry.
 The use of arabesque motifs, symmetry and a different type of gemstone setting caused these changes.
 Whether one would like to call this period late Renaissance or early Baroque is up to the reader; it was a natural evolution of styles which connected the two decorative periods.
 With the typical Renaissance mythical and devotional themes still firmly in place, the new styles gained slowly.
 Designs by men like Mignot and Lulls spread all over Europe and triggered the new wind that blew through jewelry design.

 Flora, fashionable in embroidery since the end of the 16th century, was now adopted by jewelry designers as well.
 Painted enamel, champleve enamel and email on ronde bosse flowers were everywhere.
-From the 1650's on engraving in metal was another, and later preferred, way of depicting flowers.
+From the 1650’s onward, engraving in metal was another, and later preferred, method of depicting flowers.

 The second half of the 17th century saw the importance of faceted gemstones in designs increase even further.
 Gem mountings became more delicate and the designs moved away from cluster settings to naturalism and ribbon bows.

-The bow is one of the most prevalent features of Baroque jewelery.
+The bow is one of the most prevalent features of Baroque jewelry.
 Its origin is in the ribbon that was used to secure a jewel to a robe and turned into a popular motif itself.
-Made of precious metal and decorated with gemstones, pearls and enamel, the bow brooch or pendant is seen on many portraits and designs.
+Made of precious metal and decorated with gemstones, pearls, and enamel, the bow brooch or pendant is seen on many portraits and designs.

-By the end of the 17th century asymmetrical bouquets or individual flowers prevailed and the use of enamel diminished to the point that it was only to be found in the most conservative circles.
-A differentiation between jewelry meant to be worn during the day and jewelry that was fit to be worn in the light of a flame emerged.
+By the end of the 17th century, asymmetrical bouquets or individual flowers prevailed and the use of enamel diminished to the point that it was only to be found in the most conservative circles.
+A differentiation between jewelry meant to be worn during the day and jewelry that was enhanced by the soft glow of candle light emerged.
 This tendency developed further over the Georgian period.